giampaolo/pyftpdlib/README.rst

 ============

-Despite being written in an interpreted language, pyftpdlib has transfer rates comparable or superior to common UNIX FTP servers written in C. It usually tends to scale better (see `benchmarks <https://pyftpdlib.readthedocs.io/en/latest/benchmarks.html>`__) because whereas vsftpd and proftpd use multiple processes to achieve concurrency, pyftpdlib only uses one (see `the C10K problem <http://www.kegel.com/c10k.html>`__).
+Despite being written in an interpreted language, pyftpdlib has transfer rates comparable or superior to common UNIX FTP servers written in C. It usually tends to scale better (see `benchmarks`_) because whereas vsftpd and proftpd use multiple processes to achieve concurrency, pyftpdlib only uses one (see `the C10K problem`_).

 pyftpdlib vs. proftpd 1.3.4
 ---------------------------